takenet/textc-csharp/README.md

 ## How it works

-**Textc** do the **tokenization** of a text input by cross applying it to a collection of **syntaxes**.
+**Textc** do the **tokenization** of a text input by looking for **matches** against a collection of **syntaxes** which are grouped in a **text processor**.
+The engine tries to parse the input using the defined token types in each syntax, which has a defined parsing direction.
 When there's more than one syntax match, the processing engine choses the best match by using a **scorer**.

-With the selected syntax, an **expression** is generated, which is submitted to a **command processor**.
+With the selected syntax, an **expression** is generated with the input and the syntax, which is submitted to a **command processor**.
-The most common command processor implementation binds syntaxes to methods (or delegates) arguments, thought a conversion of the token type to the language (C#) type.
+The most common command processor implementation binds expressions tokens to methods (or delegates) arguments, thought a conversion of the token type to the language (C#) type.

-The command processor can produce an output (like a method return value), which is handled by an **output processor**.
+Optionally, the command processor can produce an output (for instance, the bound method has a return value), which is handled by an **output processor**.

-## Context
+### Context

 Beside the text input, the engine can also use the **request context** to fulfill a syntax token requirement.
-The context is a dictionary of name/value variables and its idea is to be like a natural conversation context.
+The context is a dictionary of name-value variables and its idea is to be like a natural conversation context.

-When you start a (natural language) conversation with someone, some moments you can omit parts of the sentences because its explicit in the context.
+When a person is in a (natural language) conversation at some moments he/she can omit parts of the sentences because its implicit in the conversation context.

-For instance, that this conversation:
+For instance:

 > John: What brand is your car?